sbt/website/src/reference/00-Getting-Started/07C-Scope-Delegation.md

   )
 ```

-What is the value of `projB / name` in shell?
+What is the value of `projB / name`?

 1. `"abc-com.example"`
 2. `"abc-org.tempuri"`